Azahari Husin: Early life and biography

 Azahari was born in Malacca, then-part of the Federation of Malaya (present-day Malaysia) in 1957.
 At the age of 17, Azahari later studied in Adelaide University, Australia for four years since 1975 in mechanical engineering before dropping out in 1979.
 According to one his Australian classmates, he was described as "bright and cavalier.
 He seemed to have a healthy disrespect for authority."
 Later on, he was an engineer with a PhD from the University of Reading, United Kingdom and was a lecturer at the University of Technology Malaysia in Skudai, Johor, Malaysia.
 It was there that he met lecturer and future wife, Wan Noraini Jusoh of Acehnese descent.
 The couple eventually had two children together.

 In the late 1990s, he received extensive bomb training in Afghanistan and the southern Philippines.
 He authored the Jemaah Islamiyah bomb manual, used in the Philippine consulate bombing in Jakarta, Jakarta Stock Exchange bombing, the Christmas Eve bombings, the 2002 Bali bombings, and the 2003 Marriott Hotel bombing.
 He also planned the 2004 Australian embassy bombing in Jakarta and was implicated in the 2002 Makassar bombing, the 2004 Poso bus bombing, the 2005 Tentena market bombings and the 2005 Bali bombings.

 Before the Marriott Hotel bombing, Azahari stayed with Asmar Latin Sani, the suspected Marriott suicide bomber, at his home in Bengkulu on the island of Sumatra.

 In July 2004, Azahari and Noordin narrowly escaped a police raid on a rented house west of Jakarta, where forensic experts later found traces of explosives used in the embassy bombing.
 Neighbours described both as reclusive men who left the property only to pray at a nearby mosque; and they said that before the bombing, they saw the duo loading heavy boxes into a white delivery van which is the same type used in that attack.

 Both men were close associates of Jemaah Islamiyah's former operational chief, Riduan Isamuddin (better known as Hambali), who was captured in Thailand in 2003.
+However, despite their connections to Jemaah Islamiyah, in January 2006 Indonesian police reported that Noordin and Azehari had split away from the organisation to form "an even more hardline group".
+The latter had been set up around 2005 and reportedly bore the name "Al-Qaeda Jihad Organisation for the Malay Archipelago".